dmacisso/react-native-crash/README.md

 Add a platform  => React Native

 Package Name Registraion =>  for Android =>  Name: Notes App Android  Package Name: notes-app-android
+Note: For android it is call 'package name'

     npx expo install react-native-appwrite react-native-url-polyfill

 skip the initilize step for now, hit next..

 Go to dashboard and repeat for iOS..
+Note: for iOS it is called 'bundle'

     npx expo install react-native-appwrite react-native-url-polyfill